longaccess/longaccess-client/docs/api_v1.md

 ## Request format
 *:resource* refers to the value of a resource.
 For example, *:id* will be substituted by the numeric ID of the resource when an API call is used.

+A request to a resource can provide URL parameters (e.g. GET /capsules/?limit=10) and can provide a request body in JSON format.

+## Response format
 The return format is by default JSON: any request that doesn't request a format explicitly will produce a reply in the JSON format.
 Since other formats may be supported in the future a client can explicitly request a reply in JSON format by:

    * supplying an HTTP `Accept` header in the request with the MIME type type `application/json` as the value.